OmarAlJarrah/web-database/Report/BeforeBeginning.md

       to defend the points that are related to what I have done in this project and aware of.

-+ I noticed that we can't use spring right at the moment of submission, as I used spring, I decided to use the last few hours in converting my project into a Java EE application, for that reason, I am submitting to versions of the code.
++ I noticed that we can't use spring right at the moment of submission, as I used spring, I decided to use the last few hours in converting my project into a Java EE application, for that reason, I will work on the servlets version until the discussion.